The tragedy that started it all...

 - The flashback of little Barry running away, only to be stopped by Joe.
 When they get home, Barry is begging Joe to let him see his dad, but Joe refuses.
 Barry yells "I hate you!", leaving behind a very distressed Joe.

 - The flashback of little Barry visiting his dad in prison.
 He runs to give him a hug, only to be told gently by a guard that he can't.
 Barry then begs the guards to let his dad go.
 Barry admits to his dad that he had to run away to see him, because Joe wouldn't let him go, and that he hates Joe.
 Henry tells him to not say that, and that he didn't want Barry to see him like this, which is why Joe wouldn't take him.
 Henry then tells him to be a good boy while Joe looks after him.

 - Barry's Ironic Echo of his "You're Not My Father" exclamation.
 The look on Joe's face, who just moments ago referred to Barry as his own kid, is heartbreaking.
-He gives Joe a proper heartfelt apology; it doubles as a Heartwarming Moment.
+He gives Joe a proper heartfelt apology.

 - Barry's high-speed confession to Iris.
 He's aching to tell her everything going on in his life, but has to shut her out of almost all of it.